What happens if you steal an idea?

 Can someone steal your logo?

 Logo theft is a violation that occurs when one party steals or uses another party’s trademarked logo without their permission.
 This is a more specific term for trademark infringement, and can take many forms.
 It typically involves the theft of a trademark or a service mark.
-You may like this Is Emiko bad in Arrow?

 How do I claim my brand name?

 Registering a trademark for a company name is pretty straightforward.
 Many businesses can file an application online in less than 90 minutes, without a lawyer’s help.
 The simplest way to register is on the U.S. Patent and Trademark Office’s Web site, www.uspto.gov.

 Should I trademark my LLC name?

 If you have already incorporated or formed an LLC for your business, you should register your trademark under the umbrella of the corporation or LLC.
 And if you are considering incorporating or forming an LLC but haven’t gotten around to it yet, you should do so before registering any trademarks.

 It is certainly possible for entrepreneurs to file applications and successfully register trademarks on their own.
 If this is the route you choose, then it is well worth your time to familiarize yourself with the application process in order to decrease the chance of a costly problem.

 How much does it cost to trademark your business name?